MicrosoftDocs/content-templates/templates/org/aac/aac-solution-idea.md

 <!--
 - Add a bulleted list of all components in the architecture.
 - Where possible, link to the component's Well-Architected Framework service guide.
-Alternatively, link to the product page.
+Alternatively, link to the product's overview page on learn.microsoft.com.
 -->

 ## Scenario details